 Another option is to close any unnecessary background tasks—that includes your browser, Discord, FRAPS, and any other utilities.
 Run as clean as possible and see if the problem persists.
 If it doesn't, you can start reintroducing background tasks and try to determine the culprit.

 One final option is something I already mentioned: impose a framerate cap.
 If a game can't maintain 60fps, try running it at 30fps.
 Or if you have a 144Hz display, aim for half or one third your refresh rate.
-Some games have a framerate cap in the settings; otherwise, you can use MSI Afterburner plus Rivatuner, AMD's Radeon Settings, or other utilities.
+Some games have a framerate cap in the settings; otherwise, you can use MSI Afterburner plus RivaTuner (or just grab RivaTuner on its own), AMD's Radeon Settings, or other utilities.
 Ideally, you want to set the framerate cap slightly above your monitor's refresh rate (like 72fps on a 60Hz display) and then enable vsync, but if a game has a built-in cap at or below your monitor's refresh rate, you'll need to go lower.
 Opinions on whether a smooth 30fps is better than 60fps with microstutter vary, so give it a shot.

 Ultimately, there's no single guaranteed fix to every cause of microstutter.
 Some of it is specific to game developer decisions (arbitrary low framerate caps are bad), occasionally it's caused by drivers, and sometimes it's caused by the multi-tasking nature of modern operating systems and fluctuations in game environments.